Hierarchical mutual distillation for multi-view fusion: Learning from all possible view combinations: Method

 \section{Method}

-We propose a method that, unlike conventional approaches that rely on independent learning of single views or basic concatenation, utilizes all possible view combinations fusion. \cref{figure_1} provides an overview of our proposed method.
+We propose a method that, unlike conventional approaches that rely on the independent learning of single views or simple concatenation, leverages all possible view combinations to generate comprehensive multi-view representations.
+For each set of generated combinations, we perform an uncertainty-weighted score fusion and then conduct a hierarchical mutual distillation, ultimately refining the full multi-view predictions. \Cref{figure_3} provides an overview of our proposed method.

-\subsection{All-Possible View Combinations Fusion}
+\subsection{All-possible view combinations fusion}

-Hybrid CNN-Transformer networks have demonstrated their effectiveness across computer vision tasks~\cite{guo2022cmt, black2024multi, fang2022hybrid, li2021bossnas}.
-CNNs effectively learn local features by capturing spatial representations from images, while Transformers utilize self-attention mechanisms to train global dependencies.
-The hybrid CNN-Transformer network is effective in complementarily fusing features and learning information from each view in multi-view tasks.
-Therefore, we expand a hybrid CNN-Transformer network to fuse all possible combinations of views, generating feature tokens and conducting predictions for each combination.
+We extend a hybrid CNN-Transformer network~\cite{dosovitskiy2020image} to generate feature tokens for each view and fuse all possible combinations.
+Hybrid CNN-Transformer networks have demonstrated their effectiveness in computer vision tasks.
+CNNs excel at extracting local spatial features, while Transformers utilize self-attention mechanisms to capture global dependencies.
+In multi-view scenarios, these advantages prove effective for learning information from multiple perspectives and fusing features.